Here’s a new one.

-Confused?
-Yeah, me too.
-But the reality is, this massive, delusional, inbred fanny believes he should be entitled to exemption on the grounds of being honest about his financial difficulties.
-In return for his good-deed, he wants more time to make amends.
+But the reality is, this massive, delusional fanny believes he should be entitled to exemption on the grounds of being honest about his financial difficulties.
+In return for his “good deed”, he wants more time.
 He also wants me to get on my knees and lick the lint out of his belly-button as a special bonus prize.

 Essentially, the fact he said, “Yeah, I can’t pay rent, I’m having financial difficulties” should qualify him for some extra breathing space.
-Fortunately, I’m not the host of a chat show and I’m not the condescending prick Jeremy Kyle, so admitting the problem isn’t the first step to recovery around these parts.
+Unfortunately, admitting the problem isn’t the first step to recovery around these parts.

 I’m genuinely perplexed by my tenant’s perception of reality.
-Why would being honest about financial difficulties make any difference to the bottom-line, surely that’s only going to add fuel to my concern?
+Why would being honest about financial difficulties make any difference?
 Also, it’s not like he had any other choice but to be honest.
-The money was not in my account 10 days after it was due, how many other reasons besides from not having the money could there be?
-Fool.
+The money was not in my account 28 days after it was due, how many other reasons besides from not having the money could there be?

-My text-message seemed to have aggravated him (not surprisingly, but unnecessarily) because his response was snotty, and consisted of the following key points:
+My text-message seemed to have aggravated him (not surprisingly, but unnecessarily, in my opinion) because his response was snotty, and consisted of the following key points:

 - So far as a landlord, all I care about is my money